41012/pfms-support/FAQ.md

 source /home/student/catkin_ws/devel/setup.bash
 ```

 If they are not use nano editor.
 Open the file via`nano ~/.bashrc`  then remove the lines so the only thing you have is the `source /opt/ros/noetic/setup.bash ` part.
-Edit the file using arrows/backspace (the screen does not respond to a mouse), you can navigate via arrow keys to the bottom of file and use CTRL+K to remove who lines or backspace.
-Save via CTRL+X and Y (follow prompts).
+Edit the file using arrows/backspace (the screen does not respond to a mouse), you can navigate via arrow keys to the bottom of file and use CTRL+K to remove whole lines at once, or use backspace to delete a character at a time.
+Save the file via CTRL+X and Y (follow prompts).

-Now rebuild the package, by also deleting previous `build` and `devel` folders.
+Now rebuild the package, best done by also deleting previous `build` and `devel` folders.

 ```bash
 cd ~/catkin_ws